lob/sentry-echo/README.md

 ## Payload Sanitizing

 The error handler and Sentry client will sanitize fields in request payloads, replacing them with `[CENSORED]`.
+Cookies often contain session tokens; as such the Cookies are **always** censored.
+The client can also censor query string fields and sensitive headers.

-To specify the fields to be censored, specify them when creating the Sentry client.
+To specify query string fields to be censored, specify them when creating the Sentry client.

 For example, to filter `signature` and `credit_card`, create the client as follows: